AdobeDocs/commerce-admin.en/help/catalog/related-products-up-sells-cross-sells.md

 ---
-title: Product settings - Related Products, Up-Sells, and Cross-Sells
+title: Product settings - [!UICONTROL Related Products, Up-Sells, and Cross-Sells]
-description: <placeholder>
+description: For a product, the [!UICONTROL Related Products, Up-Sells, and Cross-Sells] settings define simple promotional blocks on the product page that highlight a selection of additional products.
 ---
-# Product settings - Related Products, Up-Sells, and Cross-Sells
+# Product settings - [!UICONTROL Related Products, Up-Sells, and Cross-Sells]

-The _Related Products, Up-Sells, and Cross-Sells_ section is used to set up simple promotional blocks that present a selection of additional products that might be of interest to the customer.
+The _[!UICONTROL Related Products, Up-Sells, and Cross-Sells]_ section is used to set up simple promotional blocks that present a selection of additional products that might be of interest to the customer.
 For more information, see [Product Relationships](https://docs.magento.com/user-guide/marketing/product-relationships.html).

 ![Related Products, Up-Sells, and Cross-Sells](./assets/product-related-up-sell-cross-sell.png)<!-- zoom -->